manoharpavuluri/flowlibre-studio/README.md

 ### Dashboard Overview
 - View all AI agents in a clean, organized dashboard
 - Monitor agent status (Active, In-Development, Inactive)
+- Real-time metrics with direct feature logic integration
+- Direct data services with no API complexity
 - Access detailed metrics for each agent type
+- Upload and process files directly in the dashboard

+### File Ingestion
+- **Drag & Drop**: Simply drag files onto the upload area
+- **Multiple Formats**: Supports PDF, CSV, Excel, Word, and text files
+- **Real-time Processing**: See processing progress and results instantly
+- **Extraction Results**: View extracted text, key-value pairs, and tables
+- **Confidence Scoring**: See processing confidence levels for each document

 ### Design Agent Workflow Builder
 1. **Add Components**: Drag components from the sidebar to the canvas, or use the modal-driven type selector